jedisct1/libsodium-doc/usage/README.md

 if ((fd = open("/dev/random", O_RDONLY)) != -1) {
     if (ioctl(fd, RNDGETENTCNT, &c) == 0 && c < 160) {
-        fputs("This system doesn't provide enough entropy to quickly generate high-quality random numbers.\n" "Installing the rng-utils/rng-tools or haveged packages may help.\n" "On virtualized Linux environments, also consider using virtio-rng.\n" "The service will not start until enough entropy has been collected.\n", stderr);
+        fputs("This system doesn't provide enough entropy to quickly generate high-quality random numbers.\n" "Installing the rng-utils/rng-tools, jent or haveged packages may help.\n" "On virtualized Linux environments, also consider using virtio-rng.\n" "The service will not start until enough entropy has been collected.\n", stderr);
     }